ASU-EGR314-Team-302/ASU-EGR314-Team-302.gitgub.io/HardwareImplementation.md

 __NOTE:__ for schematic Bill of Materials (BOM), see [Appendix E](Appendix/AppendixMain.md#bill-of-materials) <!-- update -->

+## User Needs

-Our design fits our user needs of creating a compact design that monitors temperature as well as humidity.
+Our design fits our user needs by creating a compact design that monitors temperature and humidity.
 In addition, our design can activate a fan to help regulate surrounding temperatures.
-This design is battery operated and can be remotely monitored as a set and go design.
+This design is battery-operated and can be remotely monitored as a set-and-go design.

+## In-Depth Design Functionality

 At the heart of our design is our microcontroller.
-The microcontroller communicates to a temperature sensor as well as a humidity sensor via I2C.
-These sensors and microcontroller are powered by a 3.2 volt regulator which is powered from a 4.5 battery pack.
-We also used a motor driver that communicates with the microcontroller via SPI communications.
+The microcontroller communicates to a temperature sensor and a humidity sensor via I2C.
+These sensors and microcontroller are powered by a 4.5V battery pack which regulates the voltage down to 3.3 with a 3.3 volt regulator.
+We also used a motor driver to communicate with the microcontroller via SPI communications.
 The motor controller regulates a 12V battery input to our fan.
 The design is simple yet effective.

+## Team Design

-We tried to choose compact packages in our parts in order to give more flexibility to visual aspects later in the design process.
-In the end we opted to create a larger housing area to show the scalability of the project as a whole.
-We also went with a battery powered system that utilizes AA batteries as they provide a larger lifespan when compared to 9 volt batteries.
-Additionally these are easy to find and are field replaceable as needed.
+We opted for choosing compact package sizes for our parts to give more flexibility to visual aspects later in the design process.
+In the end, we opted to create a larger housing area to show the scalability of the project as a whole.
+We also went with a battery-powered system that utilizes AA batteries as they provide a larger lifespan when compared to 9-volt batteries.
+Additionally, these are easy to find and are field-replaceable as needed.
 The ESP32 Wifi connector was provided to us to use in the course.

 The below figures show the front and back of our final PCB design.